crh19970307/Songlist-Converter/README.md

 ### Compare Differences

 Some music can not be found in Netease Music so you can compare differences in the website.
-Paste the url of QQ music and Netease Music and the website will show the differences.
-You can add the song in hand.
+Paste the url of QQ music and Netease Music then the website will show the differences.
+You can add the song that has not been imported successfully in hand.

 ---